-During his 29-year tenure with the firm, he has been responsible for and served on the boards of successful investments in Aspen Education Group (served as Chairman and acquired by Bain Capital), CHG Healthcare (acquired by J.W.
+During his more than three decade tenure with the firm, he has been responsible for and served on the boards of successful investments in Aspen Education Group (served as Chairman and acquired by Bain Capital), CHG Healthcare (acquired by J.W.
 Childs Associates), Priority Solutions International (acquired by Thermo Fisher NASDAQ: TMO), Bravo Health (acquired by HealthSpring which was subsequently acquired by Cigna NYSE: CI), Laboratory Supply Company (acquired by McKesson NYSE: MCK), Pentec Health (Acquired by NEP), Solis Mammography (acquired by Madison Dearborn), DSI Renal (merged with U.S. Renal Care and ultimately acquired by Bain Capital) and Northfield Medical (acquired by Agiliti, Inc.).
 He currently serves on the Boards of United Digestive, Alteon Health, MedData and Accuity Delivery Systems.

 Prior to joining Frazier, he was an associate at Goldman Sachs in New York.